 Responding to the COVID-19 crisis, PETA’s Community Animal Project organized a dog and cat food drive from its Norfolk, Virginia headquarters, to serve the poorest communities in southeastern Virginia and northeastern North Carolina.

 Project staff have long provided animal supplies and services to the neediest families in the region – and scaled up to meet the crisis need, making extra donations to local food banks and delivering directly to area residents’ homes.

-The Project's work in low-income communities of Virginia and North Carolina includes:
+The Project's services for low-income residents of Virginia and North Carolina include:

 - Sterilizing over 10,000 companion animals per year.
 Many of the surgeries are performed free of charge.

 - Educating dog owners about proper care, and encouraging them to bring dogs inside - with approaches ranging from one-on-one conversations, to billboards along major highways, to televised public service announcements.

 - Delivering sturdy dog houses, straw insulation, and donated food for backyard dogs.

 - Securing the release of backyard dogs when owners are unable to provide minimum legally required care.